 There is still so much I would love to see around the world, that it is difficult to choose a #1.
-I wouldn’t mind though, doing a couple of months of road trip through Europe, Australia and New Zealand.
+I wouldn’t mind though, doing a couple of months of a road trip through Europe, Australia, and New Zealand.

 Q22.
 Where are you planning to visit next?

 At this stage, it is difficult to plan any travelling, because we cannot even move around in our own country, so I suppose it would be great to visit one of South Africa’s national parks first unless of course there is the possibility of visiting family locally or internationally.

 A Little More Travel Chat with Alma from Roaming Fox

 Top Packing Tip

 - Pack something for all four seasons – you never know when you might need it.

 - Have sachet or two of electrolyte solution.
 They come in handy for rehydration especially when having diarrheal issues.